Table of Contents

 When everything is in place, you can install a sink.

 But before doing that, put a drop of silicone caulk in the region underneath the sink’s lip.
 After that, turn the sink straight and place it in the countertop hole.

 The sink should be parallel to the front edge of the countertop.
 If not, adjust it.

 Since you successfully installed the kitchen sink, you just need to connect the kitchen faucet to shut-off valves.

-PART TWO: How to install a kitchen sink drain
+Part-2: How to install a kitchen sink drain

 When installing a kitchen sink and faucet, you also need to learn how to install kitchen sink plumbing.
 The largest part of the job is done, but you still have to do this part to make your sink functional.
 So, here’s how to install a drain.